GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - 2x  12 pin male row header with thin (0.4 mm) pins

 Optional
-- 1x  24 pin machined socket for (E)EPROM
+- 1x  24 pin machined or low profile socket for (E)EPROM
-- 1x  16 pin machined socket for DS13125
+- 1x  16 pin machined or low profile socket for DS13125
 - 1x  2 pin angled row header for connection of the battery
 - 1x  2 pin angled row header for A11 maniipulation when using a 32Kb EPROM.

 ### PCB Assembly
 First placed on the assembly are the two row headers.
 They are inserted from the **solder** side of the board.
 After placing them they are grinded flat on the top side.\
-when height of the assembly is an issue (which it is in a model II), you have to solder the EPROM directly on the board.
+When height of the assembly is an issue (which it is in a model II), you have to solder the EPROM directly on the board.
 Note that the EPROM can stil be programmed when it is fixed to the board.
 For looks you can decide to use an EEPROM instead of a UV eraseable.
 Note that 32Kbit (4Kx8) EEPROMs do not exists.
+When testing the EPROM on the board without the DS1315 mounted, pins 10 and 11 of the DS1315 position need to be bridged.
+When you decide to use a socket for the DS1315, the crystal can be mounted on the component side within the socket, under the chip./
+When soldering the DS1315 directly to the board, the crystal has to be placed on the underside of the board **before** you solder the DS1315 in place.
+Use some hot glue to fixate the crystal.

 ### Software

 The essence of the design is a 'magic' string that opens a hole in the memory map to access the chip.